bosgithub/Numpy_Operations/README.md

 <br>

-4 - Row normalization function
+4 - Row normalization function: Often, normalizing the data is done before feeding it into the model, this generally speeds up learning and leads to faster convergence.

 <br>

-5 - Soft Max function
+5 - Soft Max function:

 <br>